G00364769/Programming-for-Data-Analysis-Sem2/README.md

  https://github.com/G00364769/Programming-for-Data-Analysis-Sem2

- - Right corner Click to clone or Download Button
+ - Right corner Click on clone or Download Button

  - It will display one bar in that click to Download Zip